 Interactive Brokers is an American online stock broker headquartered in Greenwich, Connecticut.
 Founded in 1977, the broker is one of the oldest platforms around.
 The platform is now home to over 981,000 investors from over 200 countries.

-With an IB account, you’ll be able to trade almost any type of product, from stocks and ETFs, to leveraged instruments like futures and options.
-All together, you’ll be able to trade on 135 worldwide exchanges in 33 countries.
+With an IB account, you’ll be able to trade almost any type of product, from stocks and ETFs to leveraged instruments like futures and options.
+Altogether, you’ll be able to trade on 150 markets across 33 countries in 25 currencies.

 Interactive Brokers pros and cons